Alllpacka/VaultRepo/ITSI & NWT/Übungen/Firewall.md

 sudo ufw allow from 192.168.56.0/24 to any port 25565
 ```

-## server with port 25565 running on
+## server with port 25565 running on special user